nazan/quick/README.md

 #Quick - A simple queue implementation.
+Pronounced 'Que-ick' like Buick, the luxury car manufacturer.

 Installation instructions
 -------------------------